Amshaker/SwiftFormer/README.md

 @article{Shaker2023SwiftFormer,
-  title={SwiftFormer: Efficient Additive Attention for Transformer-based Real-time Mobile Vision Applications}, author={Shaker, Abdelrahman and Maaz, Muhammad and Rasheed, Hanoona and Khan, Salman and Yang, Ming-Hsuan and Khan, Fahad Shahbaz}, journal={arXiv:2303.15446}, year={2023}
+  title={SwiftFormer: Efficient Additive Attention for Transformer-based Real-time Mobile Vision Applications}, author={Shaker, Abdelrahman and Maaz, Muhammad and Rasheed, Hanoona and Khan, Salman and Yang, Ming-Hsuan and Khan, Fahad Shahbaz}, booktitle={Proceedings of the IEEE international conference on computer vision}, year={2023}
 }
 ```

 ## Contact:
-If you have any question, please create an issue on this repository or contact at abdelrahman.youssief@mbzuai.ac.ae.
+If you have any questions, please create an issue on this repository or contact at abdelrahman.youssief@mbzuai.ac.ae.

 ## Acknowledgement